Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Background

 \subsection{RAG Pipelines}

-To synthesize a generated response for satisfying complex information needs, RAG systems usually consist of two primary components: an upstream retrieval component that identifies and ranks relevant documents from a corpus and a downstream generation component that synthesizes information from retrieved documents to produce coherent responses.
-While this basic architecture is consistent across RAG systems, the strategies for combining retrieval and generation vary significantly in complexity ~\cite{gao2024retrievalaugmentedgenerationlargelanguage}.
+RAG systems usually consist of two primary components: an upstream retrieval component that identifies and ranks relevant documents from a corpus and a downstream generation component that synthesizes information from retrieved documents to produce coherent responses.
+While this basic architecture is consistent across RAG systems, the strategies for combining retrieval and generation vary significantly in complexity ~\cite{gao2024retrievalaugmentedgenerationlargelanguage}, shown in Figure \ref{fig:rag-pipelines}.

-\subsubsection{Linear RAG Pipelines}
+\subsubsection{Linear RAG Pipelines.}

 The simplest RAG architecture follows a retrieve-then-generate pattern.
 This is where the system retrieves documents once based on the user's query and then generates a response from the retrieved context.
 Crucible~\cite{dietz2026incorporating} and GINGER~\cite{lajewska2025ginger} are two examples, where relevant information is extracted from the top-$k$ from a diverse ranking.
 After retrieval, such systems follow a multi-step response generation stage for the retrieved content via nugget extraction and detection, clustering, ranking, summarization, and fluency enhancement.